cybergroupdevs/BtB_RescueEye_DeltaForce/README.md

 1. Android App - Feeder for Neural Network Used by Driver.

-2. Trainer Model App - Trainer our Neural model and send responses according to training provided.
+2. Trainer Model App - Traines our Neural model and send responses according to training provided.

 # Setup